tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Error handling in the TLS Handshake Protocol is very simple.
 When an error is detected, the detecting party sends a message to its peer.
-Upon transmission or receipt of a fatal alert message, both parties immediately close the connection.
+Upon transmission or receipt of a fatal alert message, both parties MUST immediately close the connection.

 Whenever an implementation encounters a fatal error condition, it SHOULD send an appropriate fatal alert and MUST close the connection